-Custom Built Car Registration in ArizonaCompare Car Insurance Rates in 3 Easy Steps
+Custom Built Car Registration in ArizonaCompare Car Insurance Rates in 3 Steps

-It started with an idea.
-Next came long nights waiting for parts and toiling in the garage.
-Finally, your masterpiece is complete.
-Now it's time to let the Motor Vehicle Division (MVD) have a look.
+If you've finally finished building your own custom vehicle after spending long nights waiting for parts and toiling in the garage, it's time to let the Motor Vehicle Division (MVD) have a look.

 First-time Title and Registration

 First, make an appointment at the MVD, as the process must be done there.
-Second, fill out the Title and Registration Application.
+Second, fill out the Title and Registration Application (form 96-0236).
 Third, gather the signed and notarized vehicle title (if appropriate), lien release (if appropriate), applicable papers (Power of Attorney, etc.), and fees.

 - Register Car

 - Title Transfers

 - Smog & Emission Checks